Pysellus/pysellus/CONTRIBUTING.md

 For now, we use the [Mamba Test framework](https://github.com/nestorsalceda/mamba).

 Also, keep your tests as simple as possible.
 Complex tests end up requiring their own tests.
-We would rather see duplicated assertions across test methods then cunning utility methods that magically determine which assertions are needed at a particular stage.
+We would rather see duplicated assertions across test methods than cunning utility methods that magically determine which assertions are needed at a particular stage.

 Remember: `Explicit is better than implicit`.